 What does indicted mean and what charges could Trump face?

-Donald Trump has become first president in US history to face felony charges
+Donald Trump has become first president in US history to face criminal charges

-Georgia grand jury foreperson ‘not positive’ about Trump claims of ‘total exoneration’

-Earlier this month, Donald Trump took to his Truth Social platform to predict that he would soon be arrested over hush money payments made to adult film star Stormy Daniels in the run-up to the 2016 election.
-On Thursday 30 March, a Manhattan grand jury voted to indict the former president.

 What is an indictment in the US legal system?